 1. European team building / warming-up meeting

-The mission usually starts with a meeting (usually informal – dinner, reception) of Vice-President Tajani and the companies.
+The mission usually starts with a meeting (usually informal – dinner, reception) of the Commissioner responsible for industry and entrepreneurship with the companies.
 After all, since delegates travel from many parts of the EU a first direct contact has not yet taken place.
 The idea is to get to know each other and to start the mission as a "European team".
 Such meetings are usually hosted by the EU Ambassador in the visited country, to which the Ambassadors of EU Member States are also invited.

 2. Political meetings and signature of letters of intent